Lemon Poppy Seed Cake

 ½ cup poppy seeds

-2 tablespoons finely minced or grated lemon peel (colored part only, organic if possible)
+2 tsp. finely minced or grated lemon peel

 ½ cup canola or safflower oil